-With our existing Duties & Taxes feature, a lot of the feedback when we introduced it focused on the way we presented as a bit confusing using the DDU/DDP industry terms beside the shipment cost.
+With our existing Duties & Taxes feature, a lot of the feedback when we introduced it focused on the way we presented it as a bit confusing using the DDU/DDP industry terms besides the shipment cost.
 (Delivery Duties Unpaid/Delivery Duties Paid)

 In an effort to remove this confusion and to provide a quick way to understand if the shipments were to incur taxes or duties, we have introduced this new column.

 In the instance where taxes are needed to be paid (due to the customs value exceeding the destination countries threshold) then depending on what was selected when creating the shipment, it will show who is responsible for these taxes.
 In the cases where there are potentially no duties or taxes to be paid, it will simply show No Taxes regardless of the choice made when creating the shipment.

 For those who forgot, you can always set who pays for potential taxes on a shipment when you manually create or edit an order!